-Marcus is headed to Europe this week to do a whole series of video selling workshops, which has us thinking about the pushback we often get when talking about video in the sales process, why it happens, when it happens, and how you can move beyond it.
+Marcus is headed to Europe this week to do a whole series of video selling workshops, which has us thinking about the pushback we often get when talking about video in the sales process, why it

 This Episode’s Sponsor: ReachForce

 ReachForce gives you the tools to break the cycle of dirty data.